 “Globally, particularly through our Asian corporate strategic investors and partners, we see the daily dynamic evolution of the mobile gaming industry.
 One constant has been gaming as a media and social experience that gamers want to relive and share,” said Hsia.
 “Kamcord’s mobile-game recording and sharing solutions, developed with a game developer’s mindset, empower developers to provide their gamers this enhanced experience.
 We are very excited to become a part of the Kamcord team.”

-Kamcord allows users to record and share a video of their mobile gameplay.
-Developers integrate Kamcord into their mobile games to drive more downloads.
+Kamcord allows users to record and share videos of their mobile gameplay.
+Developers integrate Kamcord into their mobile games to drive retention, increase downloads, and build community.

 Powered by VBProfiles